 Eat Right, Supplement Your Diet and Support Your Hair

 Striving to eat a nutritionally rich diet is key to supporting your overall health, including your hair.
 And although you cannot out-supplement a nutrient-poor diet, you can use a targeted supplement to ensure your body always has what it needs to perform its best.
-You can also incorporate hair care products that are clinically proven to dramatically restore color and shine to graying hair.
+You can also incorporate hair care products that restore color and shine to graying hair.
 All of these actions combined can help you keep your gray hair in check for as long as possible.

 More From VEGAMOUR